tconbeer/harlequin/src/harlequin/tui/components/help_screen.md

 #### Actions
 - F4: Format the query.
-- ctrl+enter: Run the query.
+- ctrl+enter, ctrl+j: Run the query.
 - ctrl+o: Open a text file in the Query Editor.
 - ctrl+s: Save the contents of the Query Editor to a file.
 - ctrl+n: Create a new buffer (editor tab).